The Marshal: Broadcast

-The Marshal debuted on Tuesday, January 31, 1995, as a midseason replacement.
+The Marshal debuted on Tuesday, January 31, 1995, as a mid-season replacement.
 It then aired regularly on Saturdays opposite CBS' Walker, Texas Ranger and performed well enough in the ratings to be the only new ABC show to be renewed for the fall.

 For its second season, ABC gave The Marshal a critical slot on its schedule.
 Leading off the network's Monday night lineup at 8:00 p.m., the series was to serve as the lead-in program for Monday Night Football; ABC had previously enjoyed moderate success with MacGyver on Monday night, with the show running there for six years.

 The Marshal was also entering a much more competitive hour; CBS and NBC at the time aired successful situation comedy blocks on Mondays while Fox countered with the popular drama Melrose Place.
 Despite ABC's efforts, the ratings never rose to a satisfactory level for the network and The Marshal was cancelled, with the series coming to an end on Christmas Night just before the final Monday night game of the football season.
 The abbreviated season aired in reruns during the following summer.

 Critical reception

 Todd Everett gave a mediocre review of the series pilot and expected the series to "fade quickly from public consciousness".
 He also noted one humorous reference but described it as "fleeting" and expressed that the series could benefit from more of such humor.
 Everett added that "Fahey could turn into an appealing lead if given more opportunity to loosen up."

-However, having seen multiple episodes, Ken Trucker of Entertainment Weekly gave the series a B+ and encouraged TV viewers to watch it.
+Having seen multiple episodes, Ken Trucker of Entertainment Weekly gave the series a B+ and encouraged TV viewers to watch it.
 He noted that despite the "perfectly suited" Fahey's handsome looks, MacBride's best quality is his "air of fallibility" which offers an eccentric spoofing of the macho, heroic archetype.
 Trucker summed by stating: "At once true to action-show rules and properly parodic about the role of good guys in the late 20th century, The Marshal is an underrated pleasure."

 David Kronke of the Los Angeles Times titled his review, "'Marshal' Shows Promise With Smart, Arresting Wit".

-When the series was renewed for a second season, on May 29, 1995, John J. O'Connor of The New York Times wrote, The Marshal' is joining a select group of television series.
-The ABC show, which began with a "preview" in late January, is one of the few that have been renewed for next season.
-Furthermore, although its ratings were hardly sensational, 'The Marshall' is going into the strong 8 p.m. time slot just before 'Monday Night Football.'
-Meanwhile, the original run is being repeated on Mondays, beginning tonight."

 When ABC canceled the show, Entertainment Weekly wrote in their Best and Worst 1995 article, "Best 'Melrose Place' Alternative The Marshal (ABC): On Mondays, this now-canceled Jeff Fahey actioner was funnier and more exciting than Melrose.
 All this and music by Van Dyke Parks, one of the year's more discreet pop secrets."